Greater Manchester plans to tackle housing crisis

 Setting the standards for the PRS

-Throughout Greater Manchester, around 23 per cent (56,000) of privately rented homes in Greater Manchester are estimated not to meet the legal Decent Homes Standard – with the real figure expected to be higher as not all tenants in unsafe homes feel able to raise complaints.
-Burnham stated the Good Landlord Charter aims to give renters powers, whilst supporting and recognising the landlords who go above and beyond with the development of a new right to a Property Check.
+Throughout Greater Manchester, an estimated 23 per cent (56,000) of privately rented homes do not to meet the legal Decent Homes Standard – with the real figure expected to be higher as not all tenants in unsafe homes feel able to raise complaints.
+Burnham stated the Good Landlord Charter aims to give renters powers, whilst supporting and recognising the landlords who go above and beyond, with the development of a new right to a Property Check.

 Read more about the announcement →